Dr. Shawna Mefferd Kelty is a first generation college graduate and received her Ph.D.

 and spiritually.
 You’ll probably see her out running or riding her bike to campus

 (wearing a helmet, of course).
-She also has roller skates in her desk drawer (no
+She also will probably recommend about fifty podcasts

 Dr. Kelty’s research and creative scholarship focuses on contemporary American theatre